-At the UW, we consider practical training in emergency clinical ultrasound to be among the foundational components of residency, so we invest in a strong ultrasound curriculum and incorporate this training into clinical care.
+At the University of Wisconsin, we consider practical training in emergency clinical ultrasound to be among the foundational components of residency, so we invest in a strong ultrasound curriculum and incorporate this training into clinical care.

 Our commitment to a robust ultrasound curriculum sets us apart in five key ways:

 - Opportunities for additional learning.
 Advanced ultrasound training is available through an ultrasound elective.
 This elective is flexible to accommodate the goals of each resident.
 An ultrasound elective shift that incorporates bedside teaching, image review, and scanning is available PGY2 and PGY3 year.

 - More use at the bedside.
 With five ultrasound fellowship trained faculty and 17 other emergency medicine faculty with ultrasound privileges, we create a clinical environment that encourages use of ultrasound into clinical practice.
 Our ultrasounds are not just for education, either, but can be uploaded into a patient’s chart for utilization by other medical professionals.

 - Training from day one to day 1095.
 PGY1s attend an ultrasound workshop to learn the basics of ultrasound during the first month.
 Then, emergency clinical ultrasound training is integrated into all three years of EM residency at UW.
 The PGY1 ultrasound rotation uses innovative asynchronous didactic content so more time can be spent at the bedside polishing skills with faculty.
 Ultrasound education is incorporated into EM resident conference, via an awarding winning longitudinal innovative small group workshop series that covers all 12 clinical emergency ultrasound indications recognized by the American College of Emergency Physicians (ACEP).